This time I’m trying to create a basic jumper, wit a bit of positive ease. Grey, and I’m planning to decorate it with flower embroidery.

 Dividing for sleeves and body.

-So far, this is as far as I have progressed, I will post soon about the sleeves.
+You van read the second part here.
 Once again, please do not hesitate to ask questions if you are interested, as this post definitely did not cover all the information.